 Lincoln’s involvement in the American Civil War is well-reported and unimaginably detailed, with whole books composed about single fights.
 In case there’s one moment that stands out from his tenure amid the Civil War, it would be his passing of the well-known Emancipation Proclamation, a leading charge in liberating many African slaves.

-In the year that took after, Lincoln has overseen the Union war exertion, culminating in Gettysburg’s famous speech following the extraordinary Union victory there.
+In the year that took after, Lincoln oversaw the Union war exertion, culminating in Gettysburg’s famous speech following the extraordinary Union victory there.
 The fight proved a turning point in the war, giving the Union forces the might and drive that they required to capture the southern states and win the Civil War.

 After modifying the United States and driving the nation forward beyond slavery, Lincoln advocated for civil rights.
 He suggested giving the capacity to vote to black slaves, something that incensed his detractors.
 On April 14th, 1865, one John Wilkes Booth, an accomplice, spy Abraham Lincoln during the execution.